Scott Steinert: Hells Angel

 After getting over a fright caused by the killing of Desrochers, Steinert was in a cheerful mood, receiving the "Filthy Few" special patch made up of the SS lightning bolt runes in March 1996 that are awarded to those who killed for the Angels, and a "full patch" at the same time.
+In April 1996, Steinert warned Kane that it might be dangerous for him to retain his ties to Carroll.
 Steinert was the biggest pimp in Montreal, owning the Sensations escort service, whose office in Montreal was destroyed in a case of arson in August 1996 by the Rock Machine.
 The vast majority of strippers in Canada come from Quebec.
 Steinert's Sensations stripper and escort agency became the largest supplier of French-Canadian strippers in the cities and towns of northern Ontario, who also served as his spies, reporting to Montreal about the local criminals who spent their free time drinking in the bars of northern Ontario.
 Steinert used the information from his stripper spies to send out representatives to contract the local criminal element to assess their abilities.
 Langton wrote: "If he [the criminal] met their standards, the Hells Angels would start supplying him with drugs.
 In a very brief period of time, towns that had never seen the like before were full of Hells Angels-supplied strippers, escorts and drugs".
+Like many other Canadian gangsters, Steinert was fond of weight-lifting and steroid abuse.
+Sanger wrote that Steinert was "cocky and pigheaded by nature", which was made worse by the "roid rage" caused by his gross steroid abuse.

 Steinert was a friend of Paolo "Paul" Cotroni, son of Cotroni crime family boss Frank Cotroni.
 Cotroni was ultimately killed by the Rock Machine on 24 August 1998 due to his association with the Hells Angels.
+Kane described Steinert as one of the few "full patch" Hells Angels who killed for the gang instead of assigning the task to someone else.
+In the summer of 1996, Steinert and his thugs moved to take over bars in Laval.
+In August 1996, Steinert had a van painted in the color of Hydro-Quebec, packed with a bomb that contained 90 kilograms of dynamite and attempted to have it driven into the Rock Machine's clubhouse in Verdun.
+The attack failed when the driver of the van jumped out too soon, causing the van not to hit its intended target while the bomb failed to explode owing to faulty construction.
+Steinert came to be angry about being excluded from the Nomad chapter, and wanted to defend the "honor" of the Hells Angels Montreal chapter.
+Kane reported that Steinert had "heard enough from the Nomads about the Montreal chapter being a bunch of goofs who were scared of taking action".
+Steinert created his "group of five" as a parallel organization within the Hells Angels that was intended to challenge the power of the elite Nomad chapter.